chrokh/toow-old/chapters/subtype-polymorphism.md

 % TODO: Also talk about how exceptions derive from eachother so that we can capture more general or specific exceptions?

+% TODO: Should rewriting of vowels from static factory methods to subtypes be explained in text or should it be exercise?
+It is now an exercise.
+Another case of that example is that of Emails from the same chapter (constructors).

 (polymorphism)=
 # Subtype polymorphism